 Salicin and Calcium make the difference

-Since ancient times, people have known about the Willow tree’s ability to reduce pain and high body temperature.
-More than two thousand years ago, the Greek doctor Hippocrates advised his patients to chew on the bark and leaves of the Willow.
+Since ancient times, people have known about the willow tree’s ability to reduce pain and high body temperature.
+More than two thousand years ago, the Greek doctor Hippocrates advised his patients to chew on the bark and leaves of the willow.
 The tree contains a nutrient called salicin, which is naturally present in Willow Water.
 Salicin is the active extract of the bark, called after the Latin name for the White Willow (Salix alba).
+Willow Spring Water contains salicin naturally in minute quantities as a trace ingredient.